daniel1820815/daniel1820815.github.io/_posts/2022-07-xx-virl2-client.md

     f.write(pyats_testbed)
 ```

 You have to fill in your CML data, add the name of your lab, and specify the output file for the testbed.
-The script does the rest for you.
-This is the step where I ran into the issue.
+The script does the rest for you and with quite good comments self-explanatory.
+But this is the step where I ran into the issue.

 ```bash
 (pyats-test) $ python create_testbed.py